Feyerabend/bb/workbook/README.md

 A teacher can use LLMs effectively to both support and assess students' learning in various ways.
 Here's how:

-1. *Personalized guidance*: Teachers can set up LLM-guided tasks that allow students to explore topics individually, adjusting the level of guidance based on each student's progress.
+1. *Personalised guidance*: Teachers can set up LLM-guided tasks that allow students to explore topics individually, adjusting the level of guidance based on each student's progress.
 By assigning projects that require iterative improvement, teachers can assess students' ability to independently deepen their understanding,